sshine/evm-opcodes/README.md

 ## Uses the right `push` instruction for absolute jumps

-When the byte address of a `JUMPDEST` exceeds a byte boundary of 255, 65535, and so on, then pushing a constant that refers to that address uses more space.
+When the byte address of a `jumpdest` exceeds a byte boundary of 255, 65535, and so on, then pushing a constant that refers to that address uses more space.
 This means that for absolute jumps (e.g. labelled jumps in a code generator), one must pick the right instructions among `push1`, `push2`, etc.